Picture this. Your good friend texts you to say he just got home from a first date. You call him right away to see how it went.

 Go the extra mile.
 Transcend good.
 Break out of the hordes of competent writers.
 Push yourself.
 What can you do that’s bigger?
 Better?
 More?

 (HINT: In order to know how you stack up against the competition, you’ve got to know what the competition is.
 And that means reading, reading, reading.
 If you’re not reading regularly and voraciously, it’s like you’re asking to be put on the Olympic figure skating team having studied Olympic-level talent only once or twice.)

 So—if you think your writing is good, but literary agents and editors just aren’t that into you, it may be time to up your game.
 To dig deep and find your own personal X factor.

 But don’t worry.
-We’ve got real, practical, concrete tips that are going to help you make the leap from “good blind date” to “dynamite date.”
+We’ve got real, practical, concrete tips that are going to help you make the leap from “pretty-good date” to “dynamite date.”
 Just stay tuned to Submit Write Now! next week.